GeorginaCarlisle/take-control-frontend-app/README.md

 [Code Institute](https://codeinstitute.net/) - "Moments" learning materials were followed during the initial set-up of this project, installing dependencies, setting up routing and deploying to Heroku.
 The "Moments" walkthrough was also used as an example project on which this project is based.

+The following specific code was copied from the "Moments" walkthrough:

+- useClickOutsideToggle custom hook.

 ### Fonts

 [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue?preview.text=Take%20Control&classification=Display&stroke=Sans+Serif) by Ryoichi Tsunekawa